Hanna-Barbera in amusement parks: Kings Island

 The Enchanted Voyage ride was closed in 1983, to be retrofitted to the upcoming Smurfs television series.
 "The Smurfs' Enchanted Voyage" debuted in 1984, while the television series was popular.
 People would ride in a boat around the world of the Smurfs celebrating the seasons of winter, fall, summer and spring.

 The Flying Carpet slide was moved to Hanna-Barbera Land in 1986, becoming Scrappy's Slide.

 Five rides were added to Hanna-Barbera Land in 1992.
 In 1994, Sunshine Turnpike was closed, to give more room for a new children's area.
 The Hanna-Barbera attraction received competition in 1995, from a "Nickelodeon Splat City" section.
 The park was purchased by Paramount Parks in 1992 and a $750,000 upgrade was made to the section; new attractions were the Enchanted Theatre, Scooby Zoom, Pixie and Dixie's Swingset and Dick Dastardly's Biplanes.
 Additionally, the Smurfs Enchanted Voyage was retrofitted for $3.5 million, into the Phantom Theatre.
 In 1998, Scooby's Ghoster Coaster (their second Scooby-Doo-themed coaster), Yogi's Skytours and Atom Ant's Airways were added to the park; Scooby Zoom was renamed Top Cat's Taxi Jam and Flintstone Flybots turned into Jetson's Jet Orbiters.

 Nickelodeon Central was added to the park in 2001, taking over parts of Parts of Rivertown and Hanna-Barbera Land.
 For seven years in a row, 2001–2008, the collective kids area at the park has received Amusement Today magazine's "Golden Ticket for Best Kids' Area in the World in 2007".

 The area was removed at the end of the 2005 season, to make way for Nickelodeon Universe, featuring 18 "new" rides.
 Scooby-Doo and the Haunted Castle was the only ride to remain as-is, having been created in 2003 as a complete overhaul of the existing Phantom Theater ride.
 The attraction was the park's first interactive ride.

-The replacement section has SpongeBob SquarePants- and Dora the Explorer-themed neighbourhoods and 18 attractions.
+The replacement section had SpongeBob SquarePants- and Dora the Explorer-themed neighbourhoods and 18 attractions.
+The Nickelodeon theming remained until 2010, when the area was rethemed to Planet Snoopy.